CircuitSetup/Remote/README.md

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.

-Shuffle mode can be changed at any time through the Remote's "RESET" button or via TCD (7222/7555); however, a change through buttons or TCD is not saved.
+Shuffle mode can be changed at any time through the Remote's ["RESET" button](#buttons-oo-and-reset) or via TCD (7222/7555); however, a change through button or TCD is not saved.

 #### <ins>Network settings</ins>